 The required thickness to your slab is 100 millimetre.

 Using a spirit level, fill or dig out areas in order to ensure the box is level.

 In this area, there is a slight slope in the land running into a far corner.

-This makes the area around 180 millimeter; too low so we need to bring it up by even and fill remembering that how slab thickness is 100 millimeter.
+This makes the area around 180 millimetre; too low so we need to bring it up by even and fill remembering that how slab thickness is 100 millimetre.

 Now that the boxing is in position, build up a level, drive pins into the corners, and sides to stop the box from moving.
 Paint pegs, or wooden stakes are ideal.